jhannah/sandbox/README.md

 Hi!
 My name is Jay.
-I've been coding since 1995.
+I've been coding since YOL 1995.

 I hang out on IRC all the time.
 I like helping people.
 But I've very busy.
 Mostly with computer stuff. :)   If you want my help, here's how to get it.